 4. Due to miniaturization, any larger components are being phased out.

-The industry is working more and more with smaller components, so the production of larger components is becoming less attractive.
+The industry will be working more and more with smaller components, so the production of larger components is becoming less attractive.
+PCBA design is becoming more important.

 This leads to two different results.